7. The Application Layer

 • If there are many concurrent clients, the load of the server will increase without any possibility of adding another server without changing the server addresses used by the clients.

 Mapping a single name onto a set of addresses allows popular servers to dynamically scale.
 There are also benefits in mapping multiple names, possibly a large number of them, onto a single address.
-Consider the case of information servers run by individuals or SMEs.
-Some of these servers attract only a few clients per day.
+Consider the case of information servers, in which some of the servers attract only a few clients per day.
 Using a single physical server for each of these services would be a waste of resources.
 A better approach is to use a single server for a set of services that are all identified by different names.
 This enables service providers to support a large number of server processes, identified by different names, onto a single physical server.
 If one of these server processes becomes very popular, it will be possible to map its name onto a set of addresses to be able to sustain the load.
 This can be done dynamically if needed.

 Names provide a lot of flexibility compared to addresses.
 For the network, they play a similar role as variables in programming languages.
 No programmer using a high-level programming language would consider using hardcoded values instead of variables.
 For the same reasons, all networked applications depend on names and abstract the addresses as much as possible.